ialbert/bio/md/bio-ontology.md

     bio --define --build

 The command above has to be run once (perhaps on a monthly basis) to download the latest data.
-The efficiency of the process depends on the speed of the hard drive and takes around one minute.
+The efficiency of the process depends on the speed of the hard drive and takes around 30 seconds.

 ## Check database

     bio --define